 MBA Education is an expensive affair and funding it is an equally challenging task to secure a seat in one of the top MBA Institutes of India.
 When it comes to funding MBA education, be it in India or abroad, education loans are the most preferred and accessible option to manage the finances required for pursuing higher degree.
 But, like any other loan offering, borrowing money always has risks associated with it.
 And MBA education loans are no different.
 There are many risks involved even in an MBA education loan, which can come to haunt you during your MBA course period or after that.

 Therefore, to ensure that you pick the right education loan scheme and understand all the terms and conditions that go along with it, you can follow this 10 step guide given below:

 What might go wrong with your MBA education loan?

-An MBA education loan like any other loan is a debt that students can take up in order to fund their management education at premier B-schools like IIMs or other private MBA Colleges in India.
+An MBA education loan like any other loan is a debt that students can take up in order to fund their management education at premier B-schools like IIMs or other private MBA Institutes in India.
 However, because you are borrowing money from a bank or other non-banking financial institutions, you have to pay the interest on the loan amount.
 In case, terms of the loan agreement are not clear or not understood by you in advance, they can often become difficult to manage.

 An MBA education loan has a moratorium period, interest rate, repayment terms and many other aspects that can often cause a lot of trouble to the students after the completion of the MBA course.
 In case the student is unable to repay the loan in time or misses out on an EMI there is a risk of other charges and penalties being added to the loan amount?
 This can often lead to a trap in which students often find themselves.